By Walter Rutledge

 My mother informed my father we should get some extra milk just in case.
 The streets were already impassable, so driving was not going to be an option.
 At a little after seven o’clock in the evening my father said, “Come on Walt lets go to the store.”

 I was so happy to be included on this important mission- it was a man thing.
-Although the store was only three block away to me this was an epic sojourn of Lewis and Clark proportion.
+Although the store was only three blocks away to me this was an epic sojourn of Lewis and Clark proportion.
 More importantly this was an adventure with my Dad.

 We (my brother, sister and I) were the children of a second marriage.
 My standing joke was my father worked hard to get it right this time.
 He was a good father and a great friend- I miss him.
 My most memorable adventures were always with my Dad.